globalise-huygens/nlp-semantic-role-labeling/Code/Multitask learning/README.md

-# Multitask Learning of SRL & NER on VOC Data
+# Multitask Learning of SRL & NERC

 > This repository contains scripts for **multitask** fine‑tuning of transformer models on both Semantic Role Labeling (SRL) *and* Named‑Entity Recognition and Classification (NERC).
 > The training data is provided in this repository and is in `.conllu` format.